smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 #### Most Read Books

-- **The Golden Enclaves** by Naomi Novik, read 18 times
+- **The Golden Enclaves** by Naomi Novik, read 19 times
 - **Nona the Ninth** by Tamsyn Muir, read 13 times
 - **Waybound** by Will Wight, read 12 times
 - TIE: **Jade Legacy** by Fonda Lee and **A Power Unbound** by Freya Marske and **System Collapse** by Martha Wells, each read 10 times
 - TIE: **Light Bringer** by Pierce Brown and **Children of Memory** by Adrian Tchaikovsky, each read 9 times

-**TOTAL**: 919 books read, with 634 unique titles.
+**TOTAL**: 919 books read, with 633 unique titles.
 Skipped 13 times.
 Substituted 0 times.

 #### Most Read Authors

 - James S.A.
 Corey, read 29 times
-- Brandon Sanderson, read 24 times
+- TIE: Brandon Sanderson and Naomi Novik, each read 24 times
-- TIE: Martha Wells and Naomi Novik, each read 23 times
+- Martha Wells, read 23 times
 - TIE: Terry Pratchett and Pierce Brown, each read 21 times
 - TIE: Seanan McGuire and Adrian Tchaikovsky and Will Wight and Sarah J. Maas, each read 17 times

-**TOTAL**: 381 unique authors read.
+**TOTAL**: 380 unique authors read.

 ## Substitutions